cstate/html-embed/README.md

 - You might also want to change the text if your main user language is not English.
 - You might want to not show this alert if there is a `notice` type issue (like for maintenance announcements). **By default,** the alert shows for all status-impacting alerts.
 - You might want to change the colors if you have, for example, a dark website.
+- By default the code only runs on page load but can be edited to do so every x seconds or programatically.

 There is an example in `dialog.html`.
 [View it here.](https://cstate-embed.pages.dev/dialog.html)